3 Cheers For Paddy Johnson!

 It's about motherfuckin time someone in art world had the guts to say what everyone already knows: The state of the art world is in decay and most of the work being made is bullshit!

-Check out Paddy's website Art Fag City on the right in my links menu to read more art goodies from her.
+Check out Paddy's website Art Fag City to read more art goodies from her.
 This article ties in well with a book that came out a few years ago called "The End of Art" by Donald Kuspit.
 Read it!

 It will make you cry and give you hope at the same time.
 I had a conversation with my friend last night and he told me,